enAnne/WorkSamples/Wordle/README.md

 [**Absurdle**](https://qntm.org/files/absurdle/absurdle.html) - The tougher version

 ## Challenge
 In Wordle, you have 6 tries to guess the correct word.
-In Absurdle - unlimited.__
+In Absurdle - unlimited.<br />
-The first few tries is where you uncover the letters that form the correct word.__
+The first few tries is where you uncover the letters that form the correct word.<br />
 The last try is just a permutation of those letters.

-Ideally, you'd want to uncover all the correct letters in as few tries as possible.__
+Ideally, you'd want to uncover all the correct letters in as few tries as possible.<br />
 So what are the best words to spend the first ***n*** tries on?

 ## Solution